Television licence: Australia

 Radio licence fees were introduced in Australia in the 1920s to fund privately owned broadcasters, which were not permitted to sell advertising.
 With the formation of the government-owned Australian Broadcasting Commission in 1932, licence fees were used to fund ABC broadcasts while privately owned stations were permitted to seek revenue from advertising and sponsorship.
 Television licence fees were introduced in 1956 when the ABC began television transmissions.
 In 1964 a television licence, issued on a punched card, cost £6 (A$12); the fine for not having a licence was £100 (A$200).

 All licence fees were abolished on 18 September 1974 by the Whitlam government on the grounds that the near-universality of television and radio use meant that public funding was fairer.
 Since then, the ABC has been funded by government grants, now totalling around A$1.13 billion per year, plus its own commercial activities (merchandising, overseas sale of programmes, etc.).

 Belgium

 Flemish region and Brussels

 The Flemish region of Belgium and Brussels abolished its television licence in 2001.
 The Flemish broadcaster VRT is now funded from general taxation.

 Walloon region

 From 1 January 2018, the licence fee in the Walloon region (encompassing the French and German-speaking communities) was abolished.
-Licences in effect at that remained payable until their period was up but were not renewed after that period.
+Licences in effect at that time remained payable until their expiration but were not renewed thereafter.

-The licence fee in Belgium's Walloon region was €100.00 for a television and €0.00 for a radio in a vehicle.
-One licence was needed per household with a functional television receiver, regardless of the number, but each car with a radio had to have a separate car radio licence.
-Household radios did not require a licence.
-The money raised by the fee was used to fund Belgium's French and German public broadcasters (RTBF and BRF respectively).
-The television licence fee was paid by people with surnames beginning with a letter between A and J between 1 April and 31 May inclusive, and those with surnames beginning with a letter between K and Z paid between 1 October and 30 November inclusive.
-People with certain disabilities were exempt from paying the fee.
-Hotels and similar lodging establishments paid an additional fee of €50.00 for each additional functional TV receiver and paid between 1 January and 1 March inclusive.
+Prior to its abolition, the fee in Wallonia was €100.00 for a television, while household radios were exempt.
+One licence was required per household, though each vehicle equipped with a radio required a separate car radio licence.
+Revenue was used to fund the region's French and German-language public broadcasters, RTBF and BRF.